 | TORONTO/HONG KONG

-It warned that the recall of the see-through pants would have a significant impact on financial results.
+It warned that the recall of the see-through pants, which represent about 17 percent of the women's bottoms in its stores, would have a significant impact on financial results.

 The episode, the second quality issue disclosed in less than a year, could undermine Lululemon's reputation, said analysts who noted that competition from lower-priced brands is heating up.
 Last July, the company acknowledged problems with dye-bleeding in some of its apparel.